selfmd/docs/docs/connect/ttya.md

 networkselfmd ttya start --auto-approve
 ```

-All visitors are immediately approved.
-Use when your agent has its own content filtering or you want unrestricted access.
+All visitors are approved immediately.

 ## Architecture